Skip to main content

 • gameplay

-• “Game fusion - I like the fact that they have added a nice spin on the survival craft game, mixing harvesting with a looming threat that mixes up a grind and keeps it fresh.
-It also highlights where priorities lie in your supplies and makes teamwork more important.
-The features of the huge vehicle are good as well, like sending a flare to a location on the radar so it acts as an actual in-game marker that lasts for a short time, allowing communication using actual mechanics.
-The grind and fighting are coupled with basic puzzle solving and loot chests dotted about for equipment, rewarding you with small things for completing tasks to get blueprints.
-It also adds an RPG element, where you need to remove blockades stopping the vehicle by fighting zombies or finding a way up a tower.
-This adds minor achievements that act as hurdles stopping progression and balances nicely within the genre.”
+• “Game fusion - I like the fact that they have added a nice spin on the survival craft game, mixing harvesting with a looming threat which mixes up the grind and keeps it fresh.
+It highlights where priorities lie in your supplies and things and makes teamwork more important too.
+Features of the huge vehicle include sending flares to locations on the radar as actual in-game markers lasting for a short time, enabling cockpit communication beyond just map pings.
+Coupled with grind and fighting, basic puzzle solving, and loot chests offering equipment, it rewards task completion with blueprints and adds an RPG element where progress requires removing blockades that stop the vehicle, like opening massive gates requiring fighting zombies or finding ways up towers.
+It adds minor achievements that act as progression hurdles and balances nicely within the genre.”

 • story